 If you live in a rural area and need a long antenna to receive AM stations on your crystal or AM radio then this RF preamplifier is for you.
 I live about 20 miles from the nearest AM station and even with a 15ft antenna I can barley get one station on my crystal radio set.
 With this RF preamp and a 15ft antenna I get three stations on my crystal ( Xtal ) radio set.

-Comes with directions to connect with just about any crystal ( Xtal ) radio set or receiver with 50 to 300 Ohm inputs or to any receiver without these inputs with the optional ferrite output coil.
+Comes with directions to connect with just about any crystal ( Xtal ) radio set or receiver with 50 to 300 Ohm inputs or to any receiver without these inputs with inductive coupling.

 You need a 9 volt battery and wire for the antenna and ground.

-If you have any questions email me before you purchase the RF preamp.
+If you have any questions email us before you purchase the RF preamp.